manamanah/Exoplayer/README.md

-# Exoplayer_MVI
+# Exoplayer
-This Android app uses the Exoplayer and implements the MVI pattern.
+Trying out the Exoplayer.